heyrutvik/simple-lang/README.md

 # simple-lang
 SIMPLE language implementation in Scala.
-It is a toy language which is explained in the Tom Stuart's book Understanding Computation.
+It is a toy language which is explained in Tom Stuart's book Understanding Computation.

 **Tasks**